I work with a fabulous publishing house who create my prints for me. They also supply the galleries, stores and garden centres for me.

 I'm sorry but you might not be able to get the painting you want in print form.
 I only allow some images to be made into prints.
 The galleries who stock my work, always like to have something in their collection which is exclusive to them.
 So sometimes the original painting is the only way of having that particular image.

-I only sell my big framed prints at particular times of year, so if it says sold out on my website, check with some of the stockists listed below.
+I only sell my big framed prints at particular times of year, so if it says sold out on my website, check with some of the stockists listed above.
 My publishers stock the retailers for me, so they might have the print you're looking for even if I haven't got it in stock.

 What is the difference between a painting and print?